AGDevX/Spider/README.md

 	- Authorized Roles and Scopes attributes to abstract away authZ from endpoints
 	- Custom Claims Identity hydration
 	- User authorization middleware
-		- Kick users out before they get to the controller
+		- Authorize users before they get to the controller
 	- Machine to machine access token requests for calling downstream Apis
 - Exceptions
 	- Custom exceptions to differentiate .NET and library exceptions from Spider exceptions